csc8005-team-2/cluk-wms/README.md

 ## Used libraries
 Apart from Jersey, project makes use of MySQL/J Connector, javax.json package and Apache Common Lang 3.

+## Requirements
+Backend runs on Oracle JDK or OpenJDK 12.
+Root permissions might bre required to run the main method.

 ## Contributions
 ### Backend
 Business logic of the backend was designed by #teambackend: